Alternative Menstrual Products

 It is important to note that the best way to prevent toxic shock syndrome is to use tampons with the minimum absorbency needed to control menstrual flow, and to change your tampon frequently, never leaving one in longer than eight hours.

 It is estimated that 11-14 billion disposable menstrual products are landfilled in North America each year, excluding their packaging.
 It also takes more than 500 years for one pad to decompose completely.
 Also, the process of bleaching the pulp that is used in tampons and pads releases dioxins into the environment.
 Some people choose to use reusable alternative menstrual products in order to be more environmentally friendly.

 Many alternative menstrual products are reusable.
-Though initial costs are higher than disposable menstrual products, some alternative menstrual products such as the Luna Pad and The DivaCup can be used for several years, saving you money in the long run.
+Though initial costs are higher than disposable menstrual products, some alternative menstrual products such as cloth menstrual pads and menstrual cups can be used for several years, saving you money in the long run.

 Social and Comfort Considerations

 Alternative menstrual products are sometimes chosen as a means to combat the stigma surrounding periods.
-Some find cloth pads more comfortable or feel more in touch with their body and cycle with the DivaCup.
+Some find cloth pads more comfortable, or feel more in touch with their body and cycle with cups.
 Others like the simplicity and convenience of having only one or a few products that they can depend on at any time.

 So, what are some of the available alternative menstrual products?

-The DivaCup is a top grade silicone menstrual cup that is worn at the back of the vagina to collect, rather than absorb, menstrual flow.
-Since it is reusable, the DivaCup is also an environmentally friendly and economical alternative.
-This products contains no latex, rubber, plastic or BPA.
-The DivaCup comes in two sizes:
+Cups are made of top grade silicone and are worn at the back of the vagina just below the cervix to collect, rather than absorb, menstrual flow.
+Since the cup is reusable, it is also an environmentally friendly and economical alternative.
+These products contain no latex, rubber, plastic or BPA and usually come in two sizes:

 For those under 30 and have not given birth (vaginally or c-section)